thiagokj/FleetMGMT/README.md

 }
 ```

-Atualize a inicialização do App
+Atualize a inicialização do App.

 ```csharp
 using FleetMGMT.Api.Extensions;